 \section{Conclusions and Discussion}

-In this paper, we showed that the HLE can imprint a clear spectral signature in prompt-emission gamma-ray spectra (i.e., additional spectral break $\nu_{\rm \scriptscriptstyle HLE}$ in $F_{\nu}$ spectra and peak energy in $\nu F_{\nu}$ spectra) in the existence of ongoing LoSE.
+In this paper, we showed that the HLE can imprint a clear spectral signature in prompt-emission gamma-ray spectra (as an additional spectral break $\nu_{\rm \scriptscriptstyle HLE}$ in $F_{\nu}$ spectra and as the peak energy in $\nu F_{\nu}$ spectra) even in the existence of ongoing LoSE.
 This result provides a new view regarding the HLE, because it has been believed so far that the HLE can show up and dominate the spectra only after the LoSE is turned off.

-We remark, on the other hand, that the HLE spectral break is not required to appear in all broad pulses.
-It is because the HLE break could be buried under the LoSE component when the peak energy of LoSE (at a given time) is not far below that of HLE (emitted at earlier times but belonging to the same equal-arrival-time surface).
-Whether this condition is satisfied or not would depend on the physical parameters in the emitting region.
-Therefore, this new perspective on the HLE emergence provides flexibility to elucidate both detection and non-detection of HLE signatures in observations of broad pulses.
+We remark, however, that the HLE spectral break is not required to appear in all broad pulses.
+It is because the HLE break can be buried under the ongoing LoSE component when the peak energy of LoSE (at a given time) is not far below that of HLE (emitted at earlier times but belonging to the same equal-arrival-time surface).
+Therefore, this new perspective on the HLE emergence provides flexibility to explain both the detection and the non-detection of HLE signature in observations of broad pulses.